Analytics206/erp_manufacturing/docs/1-project_charter.md

 | [README.md](README.md) | Return to project details README.md |

 ## Project Name
-Valor ERP - Modern Manufacturing Management System
+Base ERP - Modern Manufacturing Management System

 ## Project Summary
-Valor ERP is a comprehensive, cloud-based Enterprise Resource Planning (ERP) system specifically designed for metalworking companies.
+Base ERP is a comprehensive, cloud-based Enterprise Resource Planning (ERP) system specifically designed for metalworking companies.
 This custom SaaS solution streamlines business operations from initial estimates to final invoicing, with a strong emphasis on user experience, real-time data synchronization, and AI-assisted development.
 The system will be built using modern web technologies and deployed on scalable cloud infrastructure.

 ## Objectives
 1. **Streamline Operations**: Automate and optimize the estimate-to-invoice workflow